 - Ensure an appropriate progression for vocabulary is in place for each phase of learning, which builds on prior learning.

 What does this look like in the classroom?

 Teaching and Learning

 - Secondary Geography provision is overseen by a qualified Geography Teacher and Associate Teachers/SSA’s who specialise within the subject and have relevant humanities qualifications.
-KS3 pupils have one lesson a week.
+KS3 pupils have one/two lessons a week.

 - Transition from KS3-KS4: Pupils experience a range of co-ordinated, progressive geographical topics based on the National Curriculum in KS3, which link into and is followed by the WJEC Humanities Entry Pathways exam criteria in KS4.

 - KS4: The Key Stage 4 curriculum has been developed to support St Anthony’s pupils with their individual development, learning and appropriate level of accreditation.
-The Humanities entry level exam is one of the options available which incorporates both History and Geography.
+The Humanities Entry Pathways course is one of the options available and incorporates both History and Geography.

 - The Geography Department has detailed planning which links with our curriculum progression document and assessment opportunities.

 - The Curriculum Progression document is a skills based overview showing how we plan for progression in geography and develop competence in a range of skills including locational knowledge, place knowledge and human and physical geography.

 - Pupils are taught to extend their locational knowledge and deepen their spatial awareness of the world’s countries by using maps of the world.